 Beth Lyon, Clinical Professor of Law, Associate Dean for Experiential Education, Clinical Program Director, and Director of the Farmworker Legal Assistance Clinic

-You can read about these and many other developments in this issue of our clinical newsletter.
+You will read about these and many other developments in this issue of our clinical newsletter.
 And, as always, please do stop in and see us if you find yourself here “high above Cayuga’s waters.”